§ Alternatives · Updated May 2026

 What's similar to Semantic Scholar?

 It depends on what you're optimizing for.
-AlphaFold edges out Semantic Scholar on our editor scoring, but the right pick comes down to pricing model, ecosystem, and which features you actually use.
+Perplexity edges out Semantic Scholar on our editor scoring, but the right pick comes down to pricing model, ecosystem, and which features you actually use.
 See the full side-by-side comparison for the verdict.

 How did you choose these alternatives?